 In the majority of cases, doctors will try this new form of psychedelic therapy on people who already tried standard medications or therapies, but without a response.
 Here are some ways that they might work:

 A person’s mindset or belief system may shift as a result of intensely meaningful experiences under the influence of psychedelics.
 These experiences may be beneficial to better understanding your own emotions, and also give you greater insights into your own mind.
+Psilocybin treatment has been shown to induce intensely meaningful experiences that can lead to significant emotional insights.

 Studies have shown that people using psychedelics may be more suggestible.
 As a result, they may be more responsive to positive suggestions from therapists, or they may be more receptive to the benefits of their own hallucinations.